Search for a rare disease

 - MedDRA: -

-Radial hemimelia is bilateral in 50% of cases and the right side is more commonly involved than the left (with a ratio of 2:1).
-The degree of malformation varies.
-In the most severe cases, the radius is completely absent, and the entire arm is shorter with marked curving of the forearm and stiffness of the elbow and fingers.
-This is the most common variant of radial hemimelia, in which hand, finger and elbow function is significantly impaired.
-In the majority of cases with complete absence of radius, the soft tissues of the forearm (including the muscles, nerves, tendons, ligaments and blood vessels) are also abnormal.
-There may also be underdevelopment or absence of the thumb, and fusion or malformation of the elbow joint with restricted motion.
-In the mildest cases, the radius is slightly smaller than the ulna, with minimal deviation at the wrist.
-Radial hemimelia is frequently associated with other congenital anomalies or syndromes, including chromosomal anomalies (trisomy 13, 18 and 21), Holt-Oram syndrome, Roberts syndrome, Rothmund-Thomson syndrome, thrombocytopenia-absent radius (TAR) syndrome (in which characteristically the thumb is present), Townes-Brocks syndrome, VACTERL association and Fanconi anemia (see these terms).
+The disorder is bilateral in 60% of cases and the right side is more commonly involved than the left.
+The degree of malformation varies greatly.
+In mild cases, only a minor shortening of the radius is present.
+In the most severe cases in contrast, the radius is completely absent (including presence of aberrant muscles, nerves, tendons, ligaments and blood vessels).
+The disorder is thus characterized by varying degree of deficiencies of the radius, carpal bones, and the thumb that produces radial deviation of the hand and marked shortening of the forearm.
+There may also be underdevelopment or absence of the thumb, and malformation of the elbow joint with restricted motion.
+Radial longitudinal deficiency is frequently (67%) associated with other congenital anomalies or syndromes, including chromosomal anomalies (trisomy 13, 18 and 21), Holt-Oram syndrome, Roberts syndrome, Rothmund-Thomson syndrome, thrombocytopenia-absent radius (TAR) syndrome, Townes-Brocks syndrome, VACTERL association and Fanconi anemia.

-Approximately 5-10% of radial hemimelia cases are familial.
+Approximately 5-10% of cases are familial.
+Routine genetic counseling is recommended for these cases.

 Management and treatment